mltbnz/awesome-bikeprojects/README.md

 * [Commons Booking](https://github.com/wielebenwir/commons-booking) - A Wordpress plugin for management and booking of commons goods especially cargo bikes.
 * [Mitradgelegenheit](http://mitradgelegenheit.org/) - Website to organize small critical masses on for every day rides like going to work or a trip to the lake.
 * [OSM Conflator](https://github.com/mapsme/osm_conflate).
 This is a script for merging points from some third-party source with OpenStreetMap data.
 After merging and uploading, the data can be updated.
+* [Open Data Cam](https://opendatacam.moovellab.com/#about) - 'Open Data Cam' is a tool that helps to quantify the world.
+The best thing about it: You can make it yourself!
+With computer vision 'Open Data Cam' understands and quantifies what it sees.
+The simple setup allows everybody to become an urban data miner

 ## Open Data